 United Theological Seminary

-Planning to move the seminary to a new location began in August 2004 and on February 18, 2005, the academy acquired the property for a new suburban campus in Trotwood.
-1 The property, formerly owned by the Jewish Federation of Dayton, consisted of an 80-acre campus with a 78,000 square-foot building.
+Planning to move the seminary to a new location began in August 2004, and on February 18, 2005, the academy acquired the property for a new suburban campus in Trotwood.
+1 The property, formerly owned by the Jewish Federation of Dayton, comprised an 80-acre campus with a 78,000-square-foot building.

-A three-day celebration was kicked off on October 10, celebrating the move to its new campus.
+On October 10, the move to its new campus was celebrated with a three-day celebration.
 2 The ceremony included removing symbolic items.

-The existing campus in Dayton was sold to Omega Baptist Church for $1.35 million 3 4 on June 3.
-1 Omega planned to reuse the property to build a worship center and an educational facility to continue the church’s outreach to the community.
+On June 3, 1 the existing campus in Dayton was sold to Omega Baptist Church for $1.35 million.
+3 4 Omega planned to reuse the property to build a worship center and an educational facility to continue the church’s outreach to the community.

-The Dayton city commission approved Omega’s plans to transform the site into a new location for its church and public park in October 2012.
-4 The long-range plan was expected to take up to 15 years to complete with the first phase, a worship center, costing $5.5 million.
-It would include the demolition of three buildings at the seminary: the library, Bonebrake Hall, and Fout Hall, and the construction of a 32,555 square-foot multi-purpose center to provide recreation and daycare.
+The Dayton City Commission approved Omega’s plans to transform the site into a new church and public park location in October 2012.
+4 The long-range plan was expected to take up to 15 years to complete, with the first phase, a worship center, costing $5.5 million.
+It would include the demolition of three buildings at the seminary: the library, Bonebrake Hall, and Fout Hall, and the construction of a 32,555-square-foot multi-purpose center to provide recreation and daycare.
 The library and Bonebrake Hall were demolished 6 in 2014.
 7

-Phase two included the construction of a parking lot and amphitheater in 2018 while phase three included the erection of a new worship center in 2019.
-7 The final phase included additions of classrooms, a community center, an exercise room, and a cafe to the worship center by 2020.
+Phase two included the construction of a parking lot and amphitheater in 2018, while phase three included the erection of a new worship center in 2019.
+7 The final phase included adding classrooms, a community center, an exercise room, and a cafe to the worship center by 2020.

 There were concerns from community members that the project was too costly as the church was still paying off debt from its acquisition of the former United Theological Seminary site.
 4